Kenny McCormick: Creation and design

 Mysterion unmasked at the end of "The Coon".
 Originally intended to have been a generic, unnamed classmate of the main characters, he was revealed to be Kenny in "Mysterion Rises".

 The effect of Kenny's speech is achieved by Stone mumbling into his own hand as he provides Kenny's lines.
 While he originally voiced Kenny without any computer manipulation, Stone now does so by speaking in his normal vocal range and then adding a childlike inflection.
 The recorded audio is then edited with Pro Tools, and the pitch is altered to make the voice sound more like that of a 10-year-old.
 As the technique of Kenny's muzzled enunciation frequently implies, many of his lines are indeed profane and sexually explicit, the lengthier of which are mostly improvised by Stone.

 He first appeared unobscured by his hood in South Park: Bigger, Longer & Uncut, where it was revealed that he had messy blonde hair.
 Mike Judge provided the voice for Kenny's one line of uninsulated dialogue: "Goodbye, you guys."
 On a few occasions during episodes that have originally aired since the film's release, he has been seen without the parka; however, unlike in Bigger, Longer & Uncut his entire face has been only seen four times in the television series without being partially obscured or otherwise altered, this being in "The Losing Edge", "The Jeffersons", "You're Getting Old", and "DikinBaus Hot Dogs" (except in DikiniBaus Hot Dogs, his face is slightly concealed by a pair of sunglasses shades).
 He also speaks unmuffled during some of these instances, in which case co-producer Eric Stough provides Kenny's voice.
 During "The Coon" episodes of seasons 13 and 14, Kenny has his first major speaking role as the character Mysterion.
+Judge makes his return as unmuffled Kenny after 27 years to voice him in "South American Biker Gangs".